bobtodd/notes/tex/local_tree.md

 ## Short Version

 Looks like my [TeXLive](https://www.tug.org/texlive/) distribution is from 2013.
 Even though the latest version, 2015, is about to appear, I should nevertheless update to 2014 before proceeding.
 Perhaps the `tikz-er2` package will already be included (though I don't think so).
+For that we go to the [MacTeX](https://tug.org/mactex/) distribution website.

 ## Long Version